Using mm-Waves for Secret Key Establishment: Conclusion and Discussions

 In this paper we investigated how the directional nature of mmWave communication can be used to enhance security.
-We focused on secret key agreement protocols that rely on packet erasures, where wiretap codes can be used to artificially create erasures at different terminals.
-We showcased how mmWaves can enhance the performance of these techniques in the context of two applications, 5G cellular networks and vehicle platooning.
+We showcased how mmWaves and wiretap codes can enhance the performance of secret key generation techniques in the context of two applications, over-$60$ GHz-WiFi networks and vehicle platooning.
 For both cases, we used/developed channel models with realistic antenna parameters to give realistic assessment of such protocols.
-For the case of 5G networks, we showed that existing beam sweeping mechanism proposed in the IEEE 802.11ad standard can be used to create a few hundred secret keys at virtually no additional transmission cost, while in vehicle platooning our proposed mechanism promises to deliver very high rates of secret keys.
+For the case of WiFi networks, we empirically developed analytical expressions for the received SNR.
+We showed that existing T-SLS protocol in IEEE 802.11ay can be used to create a few hundred secret keys at virtually no additional transmission cost, while dedicated protocols in both cases establish very high rates.
 This work is an initial investigation on the topic.
-In fact, we make a few simplifying assumptions to understand the potential of using mmWave: 1) we assume the existence of practical implementations of wiretap codes which can closely achieve the upper bound performance of these codes, 2) we do not account for the control overhead of the used scheme.
-Building real-world implementations of our proposed mechanism is scheduled for future work.
-However, we believe that, even with these assumptions, the results presented in this paper suggest that the use of mmWaves to enhance security is a very promising venue of research.
+We believe that our results are enticing enough to build a complete system-level implementations of our proposed scheme and analyze its performance in real-world.